zhangxinhui02/Kuboard-Helm-Chart/README_en.md

 ## Change Logs

+- 0.1.7: Update Kuboard version to `v3.5.2.9`.
+Update release url of chart.
 - 0.1.6: Change the accessMode of Etcd's PVC to `ReadWriteOnce`.
 - 0.1.5: Change the scheme for specifying node from `nodeName` to `nodeSelector.kubernete.io/hostname` selector.
 - 0.1.4: Modified the storage location and deployment method of the chart.
 Fixed the incorrect referencing of PVC in Etcd StatefulSet.